Top 10 The Most Expensive Restaurants In New York City

 Cuisine: Japanese and French-inspired

-With just 18 seats and over 15 courses, the Chef's Table at Brooklyn Fare is not an easy reservation to score, but if you're fortunate, the food is well worth the trouble and patience.
-As a three-star Michelin restaurant, the cuisine of Chef Cesar Ramirez is the star, and the menu changes nightly Tuesday through Saturday (the restaurant is closed on Sunday and Monday).
+The Chef's Table at Brooklyn Fare is difficult to reserve with only 18 seats and more than 15 courses, but if you're lucky, the food is excellent and well worth the effort and wait.
+As the star of a three-star Michelin restaurant, Chef Cesar Ramirez's cuisine is featured, and the menu changes every night from Tuesday through Saturday (the restaurant is closed on Sunday and Monday).

 5. Momofuku Ko